IamSamD/test-next-header/README.md

 <br>

 ## test-next-headers
-A simple GO CLI that creates a random base64 string of a given size, then sends a post requst to the nextjs-app enpoint with the generated string in the cookie header
+A simple GO CLI that creates a random base64 string of a given size in bytes

+if the `--request` flag is used, it sends a post requst to the nextjs-app enpoint with the generated string in the cookie header

-The HTTP response and response body will be output to the terminal
+if the `--request` flag is used, the HTTP response and response body will be output to the terminal, otherwise the generated string will be output.

 <br>